OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/how_to_write_integration_tests.md

 Here we register our test interface to the `TM_INTEGRATION_TEST_INTERFACE_NAME`.

-*How could this interface look like?*
+*What could this interface look like?*

 After we have done this, we need to declare our `my_integration_tests.`